customxx/Funding-DAO/README.md

 truffle compile
 truffle deploy (Check truffle-config.js there you have to see in the network the same as in ganache-cli deployed) yarn run dev
+In Context you have the connection to the contract there have to check the networks . const fundingDaoData = FundingDAO.networks["1673757235722"]; (Once you have deployed the contract you need check the network in ABI of FundinDao it's the same number as in the ABI)
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.